 Kenyan Entrepreneur Teddy Warria Speaks on Sustainable Development at Wellesley College March 31

-March 29, 2010 - Teddy Warria, founder of organizations Common Vocabulary and New Horizons Initiative, will visit Wellesley College Wednesday, March 31, at 8 pm in Pendleton Atrium.
+March 29, 2010 - Teddy Warria, founder of organizations Common Vocabulary and New Horizons Initiative, will visit Wellesley College Wednesday, March 31, at 8 pm in Knapp Atrium.
 He will talk about the importance of an interdisciplinary and cosmopolitan approach to solving contemporary global economic problems.

 'Father of Global Warming' to Speak at Wellesley College: Symposium on the Communication of Science Will Bring Together Educators, Experts, Journalists and Students

 March 29, 2010 - Climatologist James Hansen will speak about challenges to communicating scientific issues, climate change and his activism as the keynote event of the daylong “Communicating Science Symposium” at Wellesley.
 The symposium aims to open a dialogue among disciplines on the communication of science.
 Through panels and workshops, participants will discuss the challenges of communicating scientific research to the media, politicians and the public.